sahargavriely/the-unbearable-ease-of-programming/docs/distributer.rst

 .. _target to subscribe:

-    .. method:: subscribe(self, callback, topic, subscriber_group='')
+    .. method:: subscribe(self, callback, *topics, subscriber_group='')

-        Subscribe to `topic` and upon receiving data calling the `callback` with the received data (in JSON format) as an argument.
+        Subscribe to `topics` and upon receiving data calling the `callback` with the received data (in JSON format) as an argument.
         `subscriber_group` argument meant to enable distribute work between different subscribers which are part of the same group, empty group means every subscriber will get the same work.

     .. method:: connect(self)